LudovicEspeel/course-web-essentials/docs/12_tcp_ip_stack/README.md

 The IP protocol enables delivery of packets from source to destination.
 It also defines packet structure that encapsulates the data.

 The Internet Protocol Version 4 - IPv4 - is the dominant protocol of the internet.
-The 32- bit addressing is reaching its limits, so a successor IPv6 - Internet Protocol Version 6 - is already standardized and in use.
+The 32-bit addressing is reaching its limits, so a successor IPv6 - Internet Protocol Version 6 - is already standardized and in use.
 The migration from IPv4 to IPv6 will take many years to complete.

 ### IPv4